goldsborough/Writer-Tutorial/Part-2/part-2.md

 + formatbarAction
 + statusbarAction

 and connect them to slot functions.
 Note that we don't add these actions to any of the toolbars, but only to the drop-down menus at the top of our screen.

 In the slot functions, we do what we did for some of the formatting functions, we retrieve the visibility states of the various bars and set the them to their opposite.

-That'll be it for this post, be sure to check out the third and final part of the series on __*Building a text editor with PyQt*__, in which we'll add some very interesting actions for find-and-replace, inserting and manipulating tables and more.
+That'll be it for this post.
+Be sure to check back for the upcoming parts of this series on __*Building a text editor with PyQt*__, in which we'll add some very cool actions for find-and-replace, inserting and manipulating tables and more.